Saudi Aramco: 2012 cyber attack

 Aramco computers were attacked by a virus on 15 August 2012.
 The following day Aramco announced that none of the infected computers were part of the network directly tied to oil production and that the company would soon resume full operations.
 Hackers claimed responsibility for the spread of the computer virus.
 The virus hit companies within the oil and energy sectors.
 A group named "Cutting Sword of Justice" claimed responsibility for an attack on 30,000 Saudi Aramco workstations, causing the company to spend months restoring their services.
 The group later indicated that the Shamoon virus had been used in the attack.
-Due to this attack, the main site of Aramco went down and a message came to the home page apologizing to customers.
-Computer security specialists said that "The attack, known as Shamoon, is said to have hit at least one organization in the sector.
+Due to this attack, the main site of Aramco went down and a message came to the home page apologising to customers.
+Computer security specialists said that "The attack, known as Shamoon, is said to have hit at least one organisation in the sector.
 Shamoon is capable of wiping files and rendering several computers on a network unusable."
 Richard Clarke suggests the attack was part of Iran's retaliation for the US involvement in Stuxnet.
 Security researcher Chris Kubecka, who helped the company establish security after the attack, detailed the level of sophistication in her Black Hat USA 2015 presentation and episode 30 of Darknet Diaries.